Cell-Extracellular Matrix Interactions Imaging

 Steven Adie, Biomedical Engineering, is developing a novel platform for volumetric time-lapse imaging of cellular forces and cell-induced changes in ECM mechanical properties during single and collective cancer cell migration.

 Current imaging methods to quantify ECM mechanical properties and local cellular forces only provide two-dimensional imaging.
 When they do support three-dimensional imaging, they do not provide long-range volumetric measurements of collective mechanical behavior with cellular resolution.
-Adie is developing quantitative reconstruction capabilities for volumetric imaging of cell traction forces and ECM mechanical properties.
+Adie is developing quantitative reconstruction capabilities for volumetric imaging of cell traction forces and ECM mechanical properties with optical coherence tomography.

 These new quantitative capabilities are being integrated with a fluorescence confocal microscopy module to demonstrate a novel imaging platform.
 This new platform has unprecedented capabilities for time-lapse imaging studies of biophysical cell-ECM interactions in three-dimensional environments.

 The novel three-dimensional imaging platform for systems mechanobiology research is helping lead to a deeper understanding of potential biophysical (mechanical) hallmarks of cancer.
 It can be used in the future to design and test new mechano-therapies that target or modulate the biophysical interactions between cells and the ECM.

 NIH Award Number: 1R01GM132823-01